valo/maycamp_arena/README.markdown

 * From your local machine deploy the app

-      # cap deploy
+      # cap deploy:update deploy:migrate deploy:start

-The above command is going to download the source from github, install the required gems and start the server
+The above command is going to download the source from github, install the required gems, migrate the DB and start the server.

-* From the local machine, migrate the database:

-      # cap deploy:migrate

-* Start the server

-      # cap deploy:start

 At this point you have app running on port 8000

 * Start the grader: